 Those who regard verses 34–35 as an inauthentic addition to the text of Paul’s letter sometimes think of the addition as a power grab by a man who wanted to enforce patriarchal culture on the church.
 I think it is more likely that it was a well-intentioned effort to apply our Lord’s principle of love to a new situation.

 Editor’s Note: This article features analysis from Andrew Bartlett’s book, Men and Women in Christ: Fresh Light from the Biblical Texts.
 In her review, Laura Spicer Martin writes that Bartlett’s book provides a thorough and fair critique of the complementarian and egalitarian viewpoints on several key passages.

-Andrew Bartlett is a keynote speaker at “Men, Women, and God: Theology and Its Impact,” CBE’s international conference in London, scheduled for August 11–14, 2021.
+Andrew Bartlett is a keynote speaker at “Men, Women, and God: Theology and Its Impact,” CBE’s online conference September 10–11, 2021.
 Learn more here.